Try Our Fast and Easy Method for Cooking Perfect Scallops at Home

 Mind the Fat

-For successful scallop searing, your burner needs to be between medium-high and high heat, so use an oil with a high smoke-point.
+For successful scallop searing, your burner needs to be between medium-high and high heat, so use an oil with a high smoke point.
 Clarified butter, grapeseed oil, or just plain old vegetable oil are all great options.
 Avoid using fats like whole butter or extra-virgin olive oil—they'll burn and turn rancid before the scallops have a chance to finish cooking.
 There's a time and a place for incorporating those lovely, more delicate fats, though, such as in a pan sauce or finishing glaze.

 Give Them Space

-For anything you want to brown in a skillet, overcrowding the pan is like the kiss of death—and this especially rings true for scallops.
+For anything you want to brown in a skillet, overcrowding the pan is a kiss of death—and this especially rings true for scallops.
 Choose a heavy-bottomed, stainless steel or cast-iron skillet that is big enough to give each scallop about a half-inch to an inch of space all around.
 If you don't have a pan large enough, simply work in batches and stash the cooked scallops in the oven on warm while you finish up.

 Once you've added the scallops to your ripping hot pan, you may be tempted to move them around every few seconds.
 Resist!
 The scallops will need uninterrupted time with the hot oil in order to form that beautiful golden-brown crust.
 Once the scallops have been cooking for about a minute and a half, try flipping one over gently with tongs.
 If it releases easily, then they're ready to be turned over.
 If it sticks, give them another 15 seconds before checking again.